pytorch/TensorRT/docker/README.md

 # Building a Torch-TensorRT container

-Use `Dockerfile` to build a container which provides the exact development environment that our master branch is usually tested against.
+* Use `Dockerfile` to build a container which provides the exact development environment that our master branch is usually tested against.

-`Dockerfile` currently uses the exact libraries listed in <a href="https://github.com/pytorch/TensorRT#dependencies">dependencies</a> to build Torch-TensorRT.
+* `Dockerfile` currently uses the exact library versions (Torch, CUDA, CUDNN, TensorRT) listed in <a href="https://github.com/pytorch/TensorRT#dependencies">dependencies</a> to build Torch-TensorRT.

-This `Dockerfile` installs `pre-cxx11-abi` versions of Pytorch and builds Torch-TRT using `pre-cxx11-abi` libtorch as well.
+* This `Dockerfile` installs `pre-cxx11-abi` versions of Pytorch and builds Torch-TRT using `pre-cxx11-abi` libtorch as well.
 Note: To install `cxx11_abi` version of Torch-TensorRT, enable `USE_CXX11=1` flag so that `dist-build.sh` can build it accordingly.

 ### Dependencies

-Install nvidia-docker by following https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker
+* Install nvidia-docker by following https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker

 ### Instructions